What it's like to be a lighthouse keeper

 Previously, Woodward worked for many years in publishing ("in various capacities including 'slush pile' editor, publicist, managing editor, bookseller, publishers' sales representative, creative writing teacher.")
 At one point, she even ran her own bookstore.

-Wooward's also traveled extensively, including a solo bicycle ride through Greece and a period spent hiking through Nepal.
+Woodward's also traveled extensively, including a solo bicycle ride through Greece and a period spent hiking through Nepal.

 Woodward's always loved writing, but when she and George married and had their son, Seamus, she'd found it harder to find the time to work on her books.